 The Warm Rooms: for those less keen on sleeping in low temperatures, the ICEHOTEL® also has a number of warm accommodation options:

 Kaamos Hotel Room (standard): light and airy, these en-suite rooms have modern décor and furnishings.
 Each has a double bed or twin beds and TV.

 Kaamos Hotel Room (superior): these rooms have the same amenities as the standard Kaamos rooms, however, they have recently been updated and decorated in a contemporary style.

 Nordic Hotel Chalet: these are designed to accommodate up to four people.
 Each has one double/twin bedroom and one room with bunk beds, making them ideal for families or small groups of friends.
 Each has an ensuite bathroom with shower, small living room with a fridge and kettle and TV.

 Arctic Chalet: these have a double and a single room so are best suited to three people.
-Each chalet is en-suite and has a shower room, small living area, fridge, kettle, TV and telephone.
+Each chalet is en-suite and has a shower room, a small living area, fridge, kettle, TV and telephone.

 Image credits: ICEHOTEL, Jose Carlos, Cabello Millan, Javier Alvaro, Colomino Matassa & Asaf Kliger, Tjasa Gusfors, David Andren, AnnaSofia Maag, Anna Katrin Kraus, Hans Aesch, Rob Harding, Timsam Harding, Luc Voisin, Mathieu Brison, Petros Dermatas, Ellie Souti, Nicolas Triboulot, Cedric Alizard, Sebastian Scheller,Kristina Mockel, Jose Carlos, Cabello Millan, Javier Alvaro, Colomino Matassa, Peter Grant & Magnus Skoglöf & Martin Jakobsson & Imagebank.sweden.se